pieterdavid/CMSJMECalculators/README.md

 ## Usage

-When installed as a python package, the necessary components can be loaded
+When installed as a python package or directly with CMake, the necessary components can be loaded with:
-with:
 ```python
 from CMSJMECalculators import loadJMESystematicsCalculators
 loadJMESystematicsCalculators()
 ```
-Note that this will load the shared library and headers in [cling](https://root.cern/cling/), the [ROOT](https://root.cern/) interpreter, so they can from then on also be used in JITted code, e.g. from [RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html).
+Note that this will load the shared library and headers or dictionary in [cling](https://root.cern/cling/), the [ROOT](https://root.cern/) interpreter, so they can from then on also be used in JITted code, e.g. from [RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html).